 Week 32 – 39: Planning permission – This is when things really start to gain motion.
 After the funding has been obtained, we begin acquiring development permissions for your project; including drafting, submitting, and securing the correct permissions from your local council.
 This can usually take around 8 weeks.

 Week 40 – 52: Project delivery – At last, the step you’ve been waiting for!
 Usually, around 8 months after the process has begun, we can finally start installing your new system onto your land or building.
 The duration of the build will be outlined in your formal proposal but most projects will be completed within 8-12 weeks.

 It’s important to remind yourself that installing a renewable energy source like a Solar PV System, is a lengthy yet rewarding process.
 There’s a whole range of questions that need to be answered before a proposal can even take place, including choosing the right solar panels for your business.
 In total, the full project may take over a year to complete, therefore managing your expectations is crucial; things can be a lot speedier depending on internal deliberation and your grid application.

-If you are looking to build a Solar PV System for your land or property, or would just like to find out more, just get in touch!
+If you are looking to build a Solar PV System or commercial battery storage for your land or property, or would just like to find out more, just get in touch!
 Start building a more sustainable future for your business today.

 Strictly Necessary Cookies

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.

 If you disable this cookie, we will not be able to save your preferences.
 This means that every time you visit this website you will need to enable or disable cookies again.